JurgenR/aioslsk/docs/source/SOULSEEK.rst

    * :ref:`PrivateRoomAddOperator` : with room name and user name (got this twice for some reason, perhaps a bug in the server?
 Should probably be PrivateRoomOperatorAdded)
    * Server message: User <user_name> is now an operator of room <room_name>

+User receiving operator:

+TODO

+Other members in the room:

+TODO

+Other members not in the room:

+TODO

 Revoking Operator from Private Room